exchangegroup/braintree-framework-builder/README.md

 ### Set iOS deployment target version

 Set a lower iOS deployment target version if you want to use the Braintree framework in an app that supports earlier versions of iOS.
-I set it to version 7.0.
+I set it to version 8.0.
+Note that this Braintree framework will work only on iOS 8 and newer.

 * Use lower iOS version in Project settings > Info > iOS Deployment Target.